shevchanski/restaurant-booking-backend/README.md

-# Restaurant Booking Backend
+# Restaurant Booking API

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-This repository contains the backend code for a restaurant booking platform.
+This repository contains the backend code which implements RESTful API for a restaurant booking platform.
-The platform allows users to search for restaurants, make reservations, and receive personalized recommendations based on their preferences.
+The API handles searching requests, users registrations and authentications, and receive personalized recommendations based on their preferences.
-Back end part of the service implements a REST_API for handling client-part's request.

 ## Features